r-daytonoxland/UNISALLSKY_OH_TEMP_MAP/README.md

 ## Algorithm

-- Read in images from UNIS Allsky airglow camera
+- Read in images (.img format) from UNIS Allsky airglow camera
-- Calibrate images against background sky, flat field, darks etc.
+- Calibrate images by using the corner (dark) values
-- Interpolate images so they're simultaneous
 - Calculate the rotational temperature from the P1(2) P1(4) line ratios (Channels 5 and 6 of the camera)
-- Project the temperature map from All-Sky to over Svalbard
+- Create temperature keograms

 Temperatures are calculated according to the equation